ecogreenapp/.github/profile/README.md

 ## Hi there 👋

-# Spicefy: spice up your life!!!
+# EcoGreen: !!!

-This app was developed by Team CH2-PS349 Bangkit Capstone Project
+This app was developed by Team Epoch Politeknik Harapan Bersama Capstone Project

 ## Description